huggingface/accelerate/docs/source/usage_guides/distributed_inference.md

     requires_grad=False,
 )
 ```
 Next we need to actually perform the tracing and get the model ready.
-To do so you simply use the [`inference.prepare_pippy`] function and it will fully wrap the model for pipeline parallism automatically:
+To do so, use the [`inference.prepare_pippy`] function and it will fully wrap the model for pipeline parallelism automatically:

 ```{python}
 from accelerate.inference import prepare_pippy